 Continuing Care and Levels of Care

-At Cedar Crest, we’re proud to offer a variety of levels of care for those who come to us for help.
+At our hospital for heroin abuse in Belton, TX, we’re proud to offer a variety of levels of care for those who come to us for help.
 As the time for discharge approaches, you and your loved ones will work with your treatment team to create a plan of care that meets your continuing needs.
-You may opt to step down to a residential or sober living treatment program, which allows you to continue your recovery in a less restrictive environment.
+You may opt to step down to residential or sober living treatment, which allows you to continue your recovery in a less restrictive environment.
 Other people may opt to step down into a partial hospitalization program (PHP) or an intensive outpatient program (IOP).
 PHP and IOP both allow you to focus on your recovery during the day and slowly reintegrate into your community at night.
 Still others may choose to discharge to home with referrals to our traditional outpatient therapy clinic.